oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 $ kubectl create serviceaccount -n sample-weblogic-operator-ns sample-weblogic-operator-sa
 ```

-In future operator install steps,
+In future operator installation steps,
 you will specify the namespace using the `--namespace MY-NAMESPACE`
 operator Helm chart configuration setting on the Helm install command line.
 If not specified, then it defaults to `default`.